-In these situations, the driver who rear-ends another driver should act quickly to limit his or her level of liability for the resulting damages.
-This means taking photos of the accident scene, reporting the incident immediately to the police as required, and contacting a Nassau County car accident attorney to start building a case.
+In these situations, the innocent party should act quickly to limit his or her level of liability for the resulting damages.
+This means taking photos of the accident scene, reporting the incident immediately to the police as required, getting eyewitnesses’ contact information, and connecting with a Nassau County car accident attorney to start building a case.
 State laws will likely come into play as well.

 A few states follow pure contributory negligence laws that prohibit plaintiffs from recovering compensation if they are in any way at fault for their claimed damages.
 Even if a driver is only 5% or 10% at fault, he or she cannot recover damages in a contributory negligence state.
 Other states use comparative negligence laws.

 New York is a pure comparative negligence state.
 In a pure comparative negligence state, a plaintiff can recover damages even if he or she is partly at fault for an accident; the plaintiff simply loses a portion of the case award equal to his or her fault.